-Version Description of change Authorised by Date 1.1 Minor changes to Assessment Standards 1.1 and Qualifications June 1.2 - 'up to' added Development 2013 Manager
+Version Description of change Authorised by Date 1.1 Minor changes to Assessment Standards 1.1 and 1.2 - 'at least' changed to 'up to' Qualifications Development Manager June 2013

 This specification may be reproduced in whole or in part for educational purposes provided that no profit is derived from reproduction and that, if reproduced in part, the source is acknowledged.
 Additional copies of this Unit can be downloaded from SQA's website at www.sqa.org.uk.